lmammino/iteration-protocols-workshop/01-intro/README.md

 Ilias Iliadis has won 15 medals
 ```

 In this particular case it's interesting to see that the *item* returned in every iteration is an array with 2 elements containing the **current key** and the **current value**.
-We used array destructuring here to ma things more concise and readable!
+We used array destructuring here to make things more concise and readable!

 #### `for ... of` with `Object`